Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/tests/integrationtests/README.md

 1. Open VSCode from the **root of the Python project**.
 That is, the root of your VSCode workspace needs to be at `/tests/integrationtests`.
 It should have `.devcontainer` and `.vscode` folders.
 2. Copy `.envtemplate` file as new `.env` file.
 Set the environment variables as listed out in `.envtemplate` file.
 3. In VSCode command pallete (`ctrl+shift+p`), select `Remote-Containers: Reopen in container`.
 First time building the Devcontainer may take a while.
-4. IN VSCode, navigate to the "Run and Debug" blade and hit the "Play" button to start a test.
+4. In VSCode, navigate to the "Run and Debug" blade and hit the "Play" button to start a test.
 Optionally, in the VSCode bash terminal, run `pytest` to start tests.
+5. Confirm a successful test run in the output of the terminal showing "1 passed".
+You can also check each Azure resource manually (Synapse, ADLS, SQL) and check for new content there.

 ## Code structure